 What does the term ‘conversion’ stand for?
-If you have not met this concept during AdWords ads, you can still easily figure out the meaning: an event counts as a conversion when a visitor of your website does something desirable.
+If you have not met this concept during Google Ads ads (pun intended), you can still easily figure out the meaning: an event counts as a conversion when a visitor of your website does something desirable.
 I could also say that he/she is converting from a visitor to a (potential) customer.

 Let me demonstrate it.
-For webshops, it is usually a purchase, but conversion can be a newsletter subscription or, for example, a registration as well.
+For webshops, it is usually purchased, but conversion can be a newsletter subscription or, for example, registration as well.
 What counts exactly as a conversion can be defined when determining the goals of a website.

 When setting conversion goals, you can ask the following questions:

 - Did you finish shopping or simply left?

 - Did you call me for an offer or did you contact me?

 In order to increase your earnings and optimize your sub-targets, you need to calculate your conversion rate after the measurement.
 There are plenty of ways to achieve a conversion.
 Conversion tracking and conversion rate optimization are techniques used to measure conversion efficiency.
 The so-called conversion rate shows how many visitors have been converted from a given number of visitors to customers, that is, reaching the ultimate goal.
 You can calculate the conversion rate as follows:

 CR = Number of goals achieved / number of visits x 100